hartbt/homework-3/README.md

 The first issue that I came across was where to start after defining all of the arrays and variables that I had planned on using within the function.

-I then struggled with creating working 'if' statements within the function.
+I then struggled with creating working 'if' statements within the first function 'getCriteria'.

+Following the 'if' statements, I struggled with creating a function that would be able to accept the users criteria, and then generate random characters.
+When creating this function, I struggled with having the password fit the amount of characters that the user selected at the beginning of the prompts.

+The 'for' statements also provided a challenge for me, such as properly putting the [i] within the statement to get the results that I wanted.

 # **Credits**

 Though this website was created by me, it was only done so using knowledge provided by my instructor, TA's, my tutor, as well as many of my classmates.

 # **License**